-Further issuances We have the ability to issue additional debt securities under the indenture with terms different from the Notes and, without the consent of the holders of the Notes, to reopen the Notes and issue additional Notes.
+We have the ability to issue additional debt securities under the indenture with terms different from the Notes and, without the consent of the holders of the Notes, to reopen the Notes and issue additional Notes.
 If we issue additional debt securities, these additional debt securities could have a lien or other security interest greater than that accorded to the holders of the Notes, which are unsecured.

-Use of proceeds We estimate that the net proceeds we will receive from the sale of the Notes will be approximately \$47.9 million (\$55.2 million if the underwriters exercise their option to purchase additional Notes in full) after deducting estimated offering expenses.
+We estimate that the net proceeds we will receive from the sale of the Notes in this offering will be approximately \$48.7 million, after deducting the Agent's discount of approximately \$1.0 million payable by us and estimated offering expenses of approximately \$0.3 million payable by us.

 We intend to use the net proceeds from this offering to repay outstanding indebtedness under our Credit Facility.
 However, through re-borrowings under our Credit Facility, we intend to make investments in LMM and UMM portfolio companies in accordance with our investment objective and strategies, to make investments in marketable securities and other temporary investments, and for other general corporate purposes, including payment of operating expenses.
-As of December 12, 2017, we had \$86.0 million of indebtedness outstanding under our Credit Facility.
+As of June 6, 2018, we had \$70.0 million of indebtedness outstanding under our Credit Facility.
 Our Credit Facility matures on November 16, 2021, and borrowings under the Credit Facility currently bear interest on a per annum basis equal to LIBOR plus 3.00%.
 See "Use of Proceeds" in this prospectus supplement.

-Governing law The Notes and the indenture will be governed by and construed in accordance with the laws of the State of New York.
-Global clearance and settlement procedures Interests in the Notes will trade in DTC's Same Day Funds Settlement System, and any permitted secondary market trading activity in such Notes will, therefore, be required by DTC to be settled in immediately available funds.
+The Notes and the indenture will be governed by and construed in accordance with the laws of the State of New York.

+Interests in the Notes will trade in DTC's Same Day Funds Settlement System, and any permitted secondary market trading activity in such Notes will, therefore, be required by DTC to be settled in immediately available funds.
 None of the Company, the trustee or the paying agent will have any responsibility for the performance by DTC or its participants or indirect participants of their respective obligations under the rules and procedures governing their operations.